Sweet tender and perfectly cooked! You need to know how to cook frozen crab legs for the perfect dinner!

 How to Steam Frozen Crab Legs

-If you look around the seafood section of the grocery for any length of time, you’ll find that many of the crab legs are frozen or have been frozen before being placed on ice at the seafood counter.
+If you look around the seafood section of the local grocery stores for any length of time, you’ll find that many of the crab legs are frozen or have been frozen before being placed on ice at the seafood counter.

 The first step is to thaw the crab legs.
 The best news is that it only takes a few minutes.